KyleJSh/KyleJSh/README.md

 - 🇨🇦 Canadian living in Vancouver
 - 🎸 guitarist for over 20 years
-- 🦍 interested in Bitcoin since the beginning
+- 🦍 interested in Bitcoin since 2 pizzas = 10k BTC
 - 💻 learning all things software engineering
 - 🏝 traveled to 50+ countries
 - 📕 2021 goals: learn to code and focus on iOS